15saumya12/FILE-HANDLING-PROGRAM/README.md

 *MENTOR*: NEELA SANTOSH

 #DESCRIPTION#
-TASK: FILE HANDLIBG PROGRAM IN C
+TASK: FILE HANDLING PROGRAM IN C
       I HAVE GIVEN A FILE HANDLING PROGRAM IN WHICH IT INCLUDED CREATING, WRITING, READING AND APPENDING DATA TO A FILE So in this the program required:
             CREATING A FILE- the program should prompt the user to enter a filename and create a new file with that name.